rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/rust-embedded-lld-safe-definition.md

 ## Hardware undefined behavior

-In many data sheet or user manual of micro-controller and microprocessor is used the term *undefined behavior* and in these documents is described how to avoid the conditions that could generate an undefined behavior.
+In the data sheets or user manuals of many micro-controllers and microprocessors the term *undefined behavior* is used mostly to describe how to avoid the conditions that could generate an undefined behavior.

 What does mean *undefined behavior* in the context of microcontrollers or microprocessor?